Vaccinations for Cats

 When do I need to vaccinate my pet?

-- Kittens – again your kitten will need a course of 2 vaccinations.
-The first can be given from 8 weeks of age and the 2nd at 12 weeks.
+Your kitten will need a course of two injections 3- 4 weeks apart.
+They can have their first vaccination any time from 8 weeks of age and finish the course at 12 weeks of age.
+They must not go outside until 1 week after their 2nd vaccine.
 We do not recommend that they go out into public places until they have been neutered as they can breed from 4 months onwards.

-- Boosters – all cats should have an annual booster to keep them fully protected.
-It is very important to ensure that you keep to these timescales otherwise you may need to re-start a full course.
+All cats should have an annual booster to keep them fully protected.
+It is very important to ensure that you keep to these time scales otherwise you may need to re-start a full course.

 What major diseases do we vaccinate against?